cybersettler/uiForm/README.md

-One thing that may be determined with a display configuration is the order of the fields, which is undetermined if only the schema is specified, since the fields in the schema are attributes of the properties object, and in javascript object attributes are not guaranteed to have any specific order.
+One thing that may be determined with a display configuration is the order of the fields, which is undetermined if only the schema is specified, since the fields in the schema are attributes of the _properties_ object, and in javascript object attributes are not guaranteed to have any specific order.

-Also notice that the birthday field in the sorting in the example above is not present in the fields object.
-It is assumed that the birthday field would be specified in the schema.
+Also notice that the firstname, lastname and birthdate fields in the example above are just strings without any configuration.
+The UI Form component will assume that firstname, lastname and birthdate fields are specified in the schema, and if it does not find any specification there, it will default to text input field configuration.
 This means that UI Form builds a display configuration from the given display and from a schema if given, so the display configuration does not need to be always exhaustive.

 ### View content